node-modules/clet/README.md

 ### log(key)

-Print log for debugging, support formator and dot path.
+Print log for debugging, support formattor and dot path.

 ```js
 it('should support log()', async () => {